 Freezing marinated chicken

 You can freeze the marinated chicken raw or cooked.
 I recommend freezing with the marinade as this will help keep the chicken moist when thawing (and cooking/reheating).
-You can freeze for 3-6 months in an airtight container or ziplock bag.

 If you want more meal prep information, check out my Meal Prep for Beginners post and my Meal Prep Basics E-Book.